What is a Model Release?

 More to come

-I’ll be making more posts on the ins and outs of releases here on Photofocus.
+This post kicks of a year long partnership wiht Adobe Stock and Photofocus.
+Our authors will explore the ins and outs of how to monetize photography.
+Model releases are just one part.
 In the meantime start getting releases.
 They are valuable.

 Kevin Ames